 What is the difference between drug tolerance, dependence, and addiction?

 Drug tolerance and dependence are a normal part of taking any opioid drug for a long time.
-You can be tolerant to, or dependent on, a drug and not yet be experiencing addiction to it.
+You can be tolerant of, or dependent on, a drug and not yet be experiencing addiction to it.

 How do I know if I’m addicted?

 You might be experiencing addiction if you crave the drug or if you feel like you can’t control the urge to take the drug.
 You may also be addicted if you keep using the drug without your doctor’s consent, even if the drug is causing trouble for you.
 The trouble may be with your health, with money, with work or school, with the law, or with your relationships with family or friends.
-Your friends and family may be aware of your addiction problem before you are, because they notice the changes in your behavior.
+Your friends and family may be aware of your addiction problem before you are because they notice the changes in your behavior.